karan51ngh/RedditRefresh/README.md

 # Reddit Post and Comment Deleter

-This script allows you to mass-delete your old Reddit posts and comments.
+- This script allows you to mass-delete your old Reddit posts or comments.
+- It encrypts your posts or comments using SHA-256 encryption algorithm before deletion to prevent Reddit from restoring your posts or comments after your account is deleted.
-It uses the [PRAW (Python Reddit API Wrapper)](https://github.com/praw-dev/praw) library to access the Reddit API and delete posts and comments based on a particular sub-reddit you posted to, or on a given time threshold.
+- It uses the [PRAW (Python Reddit API Wrapper)](https://github.com/praw-dev/praw) library to access the Reddit API and delete posts and comments based on a particular sub-reddit you posted to, or on a given time threshold.

 ## Usage